-IS THE PROGRAMME FOR YOU

-- Modern Space Science is a highly multi-disciplinary field that encompasses a broad range of sub-disciplines, from astrophysics, to aerospace engineering, electronics, remote sensing, and space exploration - According to a Morgan Stanley Report published in 2017, the revenue generated by the global space industry is estimated to increase to US\$1.4 trillion in 2040, up from US\$350 billion in 2016 - China has recently been investing heavily in Space Science, launching 39 satellites in 2018 alone, over twice as many as in 2017 and more than any other country in the world - Given its status as a global metropolis, its strong international links, and its location in the Greater Bay Area, Hong Kong is ideally placed to capitalise on the growth of China in Space Science - Key partners in Mainland China (Zhejiang University, Nanjing University, Chinese Academy of Sciences) and Europe (Padova-CISAS, Italy)
+SCIENCE CREATES KNOWLEDGE IS THE PROGRAMME FOR YOU - Why this Programme - Modern Space Science is a highly multi-disciplinary field that encompasses a broad range of sub-disciplines, from astrophysics, to aerospace engineering, electronics, remote sensing, and space exploration - According to a Morgan Stanley Report published in 2017, the revenue generated by the global space industry is estimated to increase to US\$1.4 trillion in 2040, up from US\$350 billion in 2016 - China has recently been investing heavily in Space Science, launching 39 satellites in 2018 alone, over twice as many as in 2017 and more than any other country in the world - Given its status as a global metropolis, its strong international links, and its location in the Greater Bay Area, Hong Kong is ideally placed to capitalise on the growth of China in Space Science

-World-class Rankings of HKU

-Quacquarelli Symonds (QS)

-Why

-this

-Programme

-#22 World Rankings 2021

-Eminent Subject Ranking

-QS World University Rankings by Subject 2021:

-#66 Physics & Astronomy

-Times Higher Education (THE)

-#35 World Rankings 2020

-Top-notch Scientists in the Faculty

-Clarivate Analytics' Essential Science Indicators 2020

-of our professoriate staff are the world's Top 1% scholars

-- ♦ Highly multi-disciplinary degree, covering broad areas of science, engineering, and data science related to space - ♦ Strong focus on Chinese space science programme - ♦ Talks by elite guest lecturers - ♦ Internship opportunities in top space science research labs
+- Highly multi-disciplinary degree, covering broad areas of science, engineering, and data science related to space

+- Strong focus on Chinese space science programme

+- ♦ Talks by elite guest lecturers

 Tuition fees

-Composition fee: HK\$210,000#
+\$

-Students are required to pay Caution Money (HK\$350, refundable on graduation subject to no claims being made) and Graduation Fee (HK\$350)
+Composition fee: HK\$210.000# Students are required to pay Caution Money (HK\$350, refundable on graduation subject to no claims being made) and Graduation Fee (HK\$350)

-What the Programme Covers

-Programme duration

-Full-time: 1 year
+Programme duration Full-time: 1 year

-Part-time: 2 years
+Ē

+ভা

+ውው

+Credits: 60 credits Learning hours: 1,300 - 1,500 hours (including 150 hours for project and 300 - 360 contact hours)

+Class schedule

 Study load

-Credits: 60 credits

-Learning hours: 1,300 - 1,500 hours (including 150 hours for project and 300 - 360 contact hours)

-Teaching takes place mainly on weekday evenings and Saturdays
+- Teaching takes place mainly on weekday evenings and Saturdays

-Medium of Instruction
+- E Medium of Instruction English

-English
+EIA

-- Mainly written coursework and/or examination - · Capstone project on a topic of the student's interest
+- Assessment Mainly written coursework and/or examination · Capstone project on a topic of the student's

+- interest

+Where will this Programme Lead You

 Transferable skills

-- ♦ Equip students with knowledge in space science - ♦ Focus on integrating the latest developments and practical applications in this interdisciplinary field - ♦ Help students with skills necessary for space science research and work in the space industry
+- ♦ Equip students with knowledge in space science

+- ♦ Focus on integrating the latest developments and practical applications in this interdisciplinary field

+- ♦ Help students with skills necessary for space science research and work in the space industry

 Internships

-- ♦ We have negotiated internship opportunities with some of our key partners - ♦ These internships can be tailored to individual circumstances and may take place between semesters, or during the summer (after the second semester) - ♦ Local internship partners include positions at HKU and through the Orion Astropreneur Space Academy (Hong - ♦ Likely international internship partners include Beijing Institute of Space Mechanics and Electricity (BISME), the Shanghai Academy of Space Flight Technology (SAST), the Technology and Engineering Center for Space Utilization, Chinese Academy of Sciences (CSU, CAS), Nanjing University, Zhejiang University, and Padova-
+- ♦ We have negotiated internship opportunities with some of our key partners

+- ♦ These internships can be tailored to individual circumstances and may take place between semesters, or during the summer (after the second semester)

+- ♦ Local internship partners include positions at HKU and through the Orion Astropreneur Space Academy (Hong Kong) platform

 Career development

-- ♦ Our MSc will provide a solid foundation to enter this exciting field, covering the essence of the frontiers in hardware, software and data analysis - ♦ Promising employment opportunities in the public and private sectors, in China and worldwide
+- ♦ Our MSc will provide a solid foundation to enter this exciting field, covering the essence of the frontiers in hardware, software and data analysis

-Scholarships

-♦ A limited number of scholarships available for candidates with outstanding academic record and financial hardship.

-Subject to approval

-Host

-Department of Physics

-This taught postgraduate programme, offered by Department of Physics, with contributions from Departments of Earth Sciences, Statistics & Actuarial Science and Electrical & Electronic Engineering, taps into our strengths in highenergy astrophysics, planetary sciences, statistics, and engineering, while leveraging our connections with elite mainland and global partners.
+- ♦ Promising employment opportunities in the public and private sectors, in China and worldwide

+Who should Take this Programme

-- ♦ Space lovers who would like to pursue a career related to space science. - ♦ Researchers who would like to establish links with Mainland China and international space research institutes and participate in large-scale space research projects. - ♦ Professionals who would like to build links with the growing space ecosystem in Mainland China and Internationally. - ♦ Entrepreneurs who would like to tap into the tremendous opportunities arising from the growing space economy.
+♦ Space lovers who would like to pursue a career related to space science. - ♦ Researchers who would like to establish links with Mainland China and international space research institutes and participate in large-scale space research projects. - ♦ Professionals who would like to build links with the growing space ecosystem in Mainland China and Internationally - ♦ Entrepreneurs who would like to tap into the tremendous opportunities arising from the growing space economy.
+Host Department of Physics This taught postgraduate programme, offered by Department of Physics, with contributions from Departments of Earth Sciences, Statistics & Actuarial Science and Electrical & Electronic Engineering, taps into our strengths in high-energy astrophysics, planetary sciences, statistics, and engineering, while leveraging our connections with elite Mainland and global partners.
+Covers